Make an Impact with a Degree in Health Informatics

 - Health Information Legislation, Privacy and Security (3 Credits)

 - Workflow Process Analysis, System Development, Human Factors and Usability (3 Credits)

 - Leadership and Strategic Management in Health Settings (3 Credits)

 - Introduction to Statistics, Health Data Analytics, and Business Intelligence (3 Credits)**

 - Advanced Health Data Analytics, Business Intelligence, and Reporting (3 Credits)**

-**Courses taught in the College of Business
+**Online courses taught through the Carl H. Lindner College of Business

 Health Informatics Capstone Courses (6 credits)